2021-22 Judge: Alex Espinoza • DEADLINE EXTENDED: FEBRUARY 28, 2022

 - Manuscripts can be in the form of fiction or creative non-fiction, including memoir, essays, stories, and multi-genre or hybrid works.

 - At this time, only submissions written primarily in English will be considered.
-Translations may be accepted but only if the original manuscript is unpublished and submitted by the author and translator together and all other guidelines are met.

 - Submissions will be read blind, so do not include any contact information on the manuscript itself.